MStaffbane/SQLLitePyProject/README.md

 This shall also recreate the data in order to show that not only is the data easy to store, but also maintain if something went wrong.
 Note: Your data will be stored locally.

+## Sources

+Code was adapted from the tutorial provided by freeCodeCamp.org: https://www.youtube.com/watch?v=byHcYRpMgI4 A handy piece of code for clearing the screen was found here: https://www.codegrepper.com/code-examples/python/python+os.system+clear+screen

 ## Contents

 - [First Time Running Instructions](#First-Time-Running-Instructions)